-Experts have long called on President Trump’s administration to make development of artificial intelligence (AI) a major priority.
-The President answered with an executive order signed in early February 2019, meant to spur development and regulation of AI.
+Since entering office, President Trump’s administration has been continuously advised of the importance of artificial intelligence (AI) development.
+The President answered with an executive order signed in early February 2019, meant to spur the development and regulation of AI.

-Trump’s American AI Initiative is a step in the right direction, but not nearly as bold as many had hoped.
+Trump’s American AI Initiative moves us closer, but it is not nearly as bold as many had hoped.
 Experts in the field point out that the initiative is light on specifics.
-It’s aimed at better education for American workers in AI, improving access to the cloud computing services and data needed to build AI systems, and promoting cooperation with foreign powers.
+It’s aimed at improving education, cloud computing and data services, and foreign power relationships; but does not look at the long-term need for advancement.
+It contains little information on how the United States will continue to improve the technology and keep track of the progress.

 With or without American AI Initiative specifics, AI is impacting all our lives.
 Make sure your organization is ready to apply the ethics of AI to the business of design with cutting-edge online training from IEEE.
 Artificial Intelligence and Ethics in Design: Responsible Innovation is a five-course program focused on integrating AI and autonomous systems within product and systems design.
 Classes include: